 St. Mary’s County Maryland Carpenter, 1670-75

-Anyone who owned a farm in 17th and 18th Century colonial America were was a carpenter.
+Anyone who owned a farm in 17th and 18th Century colonial America was a carpenter.
 It didn’t matter how good they were at it.
 They couldn’t afford the services of a full time carpenter and his apprentices (one to three), so they made do.
 Perhaps they did something for a neighbor who was better at working wood.
 People had a carpenter do big things, like build a house or a barn, or frame a doorway..

 There were men who earned a living at carpentry.
 If they lived in a port town, they might have been doing it part time as early as the 1630s.
 All of them learned the same way, as apprentices.
-(Many colonial boys grew up with a small wooden tool kit made by a father who hope to guide his son’s career.)
-About age fourteen, boys took up learning the craft from their father, an uncle, or someone with a carpenter shop who was agreeable.
+(Many colonial boys grew up with a small wooden tool kit made by a father who hoped to guide his son’s career.)
+About age fourteen, boys took up learning a craft from their father, an uncle, or someone with a carpenter shop who was agreeable.
 They stayed with their master until about age eighteen, at which time they could call themselves journeymen and look for work.

 There were lots of things to learn about carpentry and it took time to absorb it.
 There were lots of tools to learn to use, three different kinds of saws, broadaxes for cutting trees down so they could be cut with saws, and when to use a wooden mallet and when to use an iron hammer.
 There were augers and gimlets for making holes in wood and compass saws for enlarging them.
 ‘Measure twice and cut once’ had to be learned by every apprentice and how to measure with a cloth tape and a wooden yardstick.
 Calipers and compasses had to be learned, how to use a square to measure a right angle and a bevel to measure other angles.
 There were different kinds of wood to learn how to work and not all of them were treated the same way.
 Sometimes there was pine, oak, cypress, or poplar for outdoors and birch, maple, or oak for indoors